Blog Audio: Read/listen time: 22 minutes

 This guide gives you 12 simple steps that you can complete today, to ensure that your website is safe should something go wrong.
 We are going to show you an easy process to avoid ever losing information again.

-We promise to include links to any plugins you might need and any advice we think you can’t do without and, if for some reason you would like me to take care of your website backups for you thats fine too!
+We promise to include links to any plugins you might need and any advice we think you can’t do without and, if for some reason you would like me to take care of your WordPress website maintenance for you thats fine too!
 Let’s get started!

 1. STOP.
 Run a website backup.
 Then, run another